Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 the rotation of the shafts is impossible.

-Never rotate the Motosuiveur® if the trap door is open or/and if the protection cover of the torque limiter is removed.
+Never rotate the Motosuiveur® if the trap door is open or/and if the protection cover of the MS Torque Limiter is removed.

 Do not modify the machine.
 Any modification of the kinematic chain increasing the inertias, the limiter adjustments or the maximum speeds